Why Gender Specific Treatment Programs Work

 Women have their own specific needs it comes to seeking treatment for drug and alcohol abuse, which makes women-specific programs a good option.
 Women are able to communicate with one another regarding things like motherhood, workplace dynamics, and relationship and family life.

 Women are more likely to have body image issues as well.
 These issues are often addressed in therapy as part of their treatment process.
 Because body image issues usually involve a women’s sense of self-worth, self-esteem, and value, female patients may not feel comfortable discussing these topics in a group including men.
 A treatment group with women suffering from similar issues creates an atmosphere that encourages open and honest communication.

 The women entering treatment due to addiction after a traumatic event might also benefit from gender-specific programs.
 Women who have experienced verbal, physical, or sexual assault by men may not feel safe discussing these events in a group with men.

 Mothers who are suffering from addiction will also benefit from sharing experiences with other mothers.
 Culturally, women are the caretakers of the home and family.
 It can be difficult to be away from children during treatment, but with the support of other women and professionals, women are able to talk about what it means to have lived with an addiction while trying to care for their children.

 In gender-specific treatment, women will receive unconditional love and support while gaining the life skills they need to lead a successful life in recovery.
 Men and women recover differently, which is why this type of programming is most effective.
-Women will thrive in a safe space top empower one another, build a support system, develop friendships, and address gender-specific issues in an understanding environment.
+Women thrive in a safe space to empower one another, build a support system, develop friendships, and address gender-specific issues in an understanding environment.